 - Fried Rice: Rice +veggies +chilli garlic chutney +rice vinegar

-- Chili garlic noodle: Noodles +veggies +Chili garlic chutney +soya sauce
+- Chilli garlic noodle: Noodles +veggies +Chili garlic chutney +soya sauce

-- Tempering for dals: Cooked dal +ghee +asafoetida + cumin seeds +chili garlic chutney
+- Tempering for dals: Cooked dal +ghee +asafoetida (not gluten-free)+ cumin seeds +chili garlic chutney

 Chilli garlic paste for making curries

 Spread on chapatis /dosa to making it spicy

 - 50 grams Kashmiri red chilies dried and whole

 - ½ cup peanut oil for shelf life

 - 1 teaspoon salt

 - 1 teaspoon sugar